madebygps/7-day-youtube-starterkit/start-here/README.md

 First of all, decent audio is important, even more important than decent video.

 You might have a pair of good headphones that have a microphone, you can try that.
+It's all about trial and error here and it can get frustrating.

 Here's the tricky part, I don't want to tell you what to buy, and with audio there are so many options.
 All I can say is you'll need a microphone and USB mics have less of a learning curve than xlr mics (these require audio interfaces).

 [Take a look at this video](https://www.youtube.com/watch?v=jApDthzDql0) it has solid options for every budget.
 Once you have one, move on.

 ### Software